-- Weeks 4 to 28: About once a month - Weeks 28 to 36: Two times a month
+- Weeks 4 to 28: About once a month

+- Weeks 28 to 36: Two times a month

-• Weeks 36 to delivery: Once a week
+- Weeks 36 to delivery: Once a week

-Postpartum: Have a visit with your Prenatal provider about your health within seven to 84 days (week one to 12 weeks) after delivery.
+Postpartum: Have a visit with your prenatal provider about your health within seven (7) to eighty-four (84) days (week 1 to week 12) after delivery.
 At this visit, you can go over family planning and any other questions you might have about your health and well-being.